North Carolina

 • Launched 2014

-North Carolina’s Opportunity Scholarship program provides private school vouchers to children of low-income households.
-Families can use these school vouchers to pay for tuition, transportation, equipment and other necessary private school expenses.
-Learn more about this program’s eligibility requirements, rules and regulations on this page.
+North Carolina’s Opportunity Scholarship program provides private school scholarships to K–12 students.
+Families can use these funds to pay for tuition, transportation, equipment, and other necessary private school expenses.
+All students are eligible, but the program has a budget cap.

 We do not administer this program.